scenery-io/create-script/README.md

 ### Full-featured

 Best for more experienced developers.
-It adds code formatting through [Prettier](https://prettier.io/), a [changelog template](./create-script/templates/default/CHANGELOG.md) and `.env` variables.
+It adds code formatting through [Prettier](https://prettier.io/), a [changelog template](./create-script/templates/default/CHANGELOG.md) and a `.env.example` file.

 ## Documentation